loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/12-time-domains-solvable_en.md

 - Cosmological redshift is not "Doppler effect"
 - But **ratio of boundary phase rhythms**
-- Completely determined by boundary data (phase evolution)!
+- Theoretically determined by boundary data (phase evolution)!

 ---